AdobeDocs/campaign-classic.en/help/social/using/publishing-on-twitter.md

 >[!NOTE]
 >
 >The preview may differ slightly from the final tweet.
 We highly recommend sending a proof before final delivery to view an exact rendering of the tweet.
-Refer to [Send the proof](#sending-the-proof).
+Refer to [Sending the proof](#sending-the-proof).

-### Configure tracking {#configuring-tracking}
+### Configuring tracking {#configuring-tracking}

 Tracking can be viewed in the delivery reports and in the **[!UICONTROL Edit > Tracking]** tab of the delivery and the service.